 Employees requesting reimbursement of special expenses must request approval IN ADVANCE on a Request to Incur Special Expenses form (Word or PDF).
 The completed form should be submitted to the Director of Business Services.

 Receipts are required for all special expenses.

-Reimbursement for business travel expenses is requested on the SEMA4 Employee Expense Report Form (Word or PDF).
+Reimbursement for business travel expenses is requested on the SEMA4 Employee Expense Report Form (Word).
 This form is designed to be completed by the person making the claim for reimbursement.
 It is to be authorized by the employee, the Supervisor, and the Responsible Person for the identified cost center.